Updated March 31, 2026

 - New Hampshire commercial auto minimum liability is $25,000/$50,000/$25,000 if the bike shop uses covered vehicles for deliveries, pickups, or service runs.

-- New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before a storefront lease is finalized.
+- Most commercial leases in New Hampshire require proof of general liability coverage, so landlords may ask for evidence before a storefront lease is finalized.

 - Bike shops in New Hampshire should be ready to show a policy that includes liability coverage and property coverage when a landlord, lender, or contract requires insurance verification.